 Summary

-The study adopted a quantitative and cross-sectional design, where secondary data were utilized through the 2022-2023 NSCH to test the correlation between childhood obesity and anxiety/depression.
+The study adopted a quantitative and cross-sectional design, where secondary data were utilized through the 2022-2023 NSCH to test the association between childhood obesity and anxiety/depression.
 The sample of children aged 10-17 used in the study is nationally representative, which provides a strong basis for analyzing the situation.
 To achieve consistency and validity, standardized NSCH measures were used to operationalize variables, and a rigorous data analysis plan was implemented, including logistic regression and moderation analyses to examine relationships and interaction effects.
 The major covariates were selected based on previous studies, and the statistical assumptions were thoroughly examined to ensure correct outcomes.
 The methodological controls and diagnostic testing were utilized to overcome potential threats to validity.
 The use of de-identified data, safe storage procedures, and responsible reporting were considered ethical priorities.
 All ethical considerations were followed in the study, which ensured confidentiality, reduced risk, yielded relevant results that could be generalized to the entire population, and mitigated limitations.
 The research strategy supports the study's purpose and research questions, providing a clear structure for investigating the relationship between obesity and mental health.
 The second section presents the results of the statistical analysis, including both descriptive and hypothesis-testing results.

 Section 3: Presentation of the Results and Findings